Grenada vs St Kitts Citizenship by Investment Program Analysis

 Grenada Citizenship by Investment

-One of the southernmost islands of the tropical Caribbean, Grenada is a much sought-after tourist destination.
+One of the southernmost islands of the tropical Caribbean, Grenada is a much sought-after Caribbean retirement destination for senior citizens.
 It is as well known for its spices as it is for its beaches and is one of the world’s largest producers of cinnamon and nutmeg, the latter actually appearing on the national flag.
 In 2013, Grenada entered the citizenship by investment marketplace, becoming the fourth Caribbean island to do so after St Kitts and Nevis, Dominica, and Antigua.
 The program gives foreign investors the opportunity to obtain Grenada citizenship by making a financial contribution to the nation’s economic growth.

 Investment options